Bounds for Rankin--Selberg integrals and quantum unique ergodicity for powerful levels: Local calculations

-To evaluate the last integral above, we use the $GL_2(F)$-invariance of the inner product on $\mathcal{W}(\pi, \psi)$ and that $W$ is $L^2$-normalized to have norm 1 (see also Remark \ref{rmk:bulldoze}).
-This gives us We summarize the above computation in the following proposition.
+By the invariance of the inner product on $\mathcal{W}(\pi,\psi)$ and our assumption that $W$ is $L^2$-normalized (Lemma \ref{lem:invariance-inner-product-W-model}), we deduce that the integral over $y$ is identically $1$, and in particular, independent of $x$.
+We summarize thusly: